rb16b/Accelerate-Dev/README.md

 $ oc apply -f vpa.yaml

-Next, clik on rest-gightsd pod, on the right of the screen select Resources. you will find the Route url on the botttom, open it in the browser, it should like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com
+Next, click on the rest-figts pod, on the right of the screen, select Resources.
+You will find the Route URL on the bottom, open it in the browser, it should look like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com

 Make sure to add q/swagger-ui/ at the end.
 That will open openAPI screen containing APIs info.

+NOTE: You can also find the rest-fights swagger URL in your workshop main page.

 ![](images/rest-fightsAPI.png)